EricaLinaG/emacs-setup/README.md

   #### This will move _.emacs_ and _.emacs.d_ out of the way if they exist.
   * `make install`  or `make install-all`

-  Install will install a stable/default configuraton, and will add this repo as a second configuration as __OG__.
+  __Install__ will install a stable/default configuraton, and will add this repo as a second configuration as __OG__.

-  install-all will add a _dev__ configuration, _Doom-emacs_ and _Spacemacs_.
+  __install-all__ will add a _dev_ configuration, _Doom-emacs_ and _Spacemacs_.

-  Configurations can also be installed individually
+  Configurations can also be installed individually.
+Simple editing of ~/.emacs-profiles.el will be necessary if installing later.

-  `make install-dev install-spacemacs install-doom`
+  `make install-stable install-dev install-spacemacs install-doom`

 ### Finish each configuration's install